 Do you often wonder: “Where did my money go?”
 You know that you had this amount and that amount, but you just can’t seem to figure out why you suddenly have an empty wallet or zero balance in your bank account.
-Let’s sort that out so that you’lll never have to wonder where your money went.
+Let’s sort that out so that you’ll never have to wonder where your money went.
+At the end of this post, wondering where does your money go will be a thing of the past!

 In this post, we will teach you how to manage your funds and track where your money is going with the help of an Excel sheet that we will also be giving out FOR FREE at the end of this post.
 And, to guide you how to use the worksheet, there’s also a quick video tutorial.